Wednesday, December 19, 2012

 The Den Mom, aka, me, will critique three prompt-driven assignments (decided in a lottery).
 And as an added bonus: Three more students will be selected at random at the end of class to have their work critiqued by me—anything they want, up to 10 pages.
 We're talking detailed, line-by-line critique.

 Sign up now!
-Don't delay, class starts bright and early this Thursday!
+Don't delay, class starts bright and early October 3rd!

 Sunday, December 02, 2012